Sure Signs You've Caught COVID After Your Vaccine

 What to Do If You Have These Symptoms

 If you suspect you have COVID even after being vaccinated, seek a COVID-19 test immediately.
 "Vaccine breakthrough cases are expected," says the CDC.
 "COVID-19 vaccines are effective and are a critical tool to bring the pandemic under control.
 However no vaccines are 100% effective at preventing illness.
 There will be a small percentage of people who are fully vaccinated who still get sick, are hospitalized, or die from COVID-19."
 Be sure to tell your test administrator you were vaccinated, so they can report your case to the CDC.
-And to ensure your health and the health of others, don't miss this urgent news: Here's How You Can Catch COVID Even If You're Vaccinated.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.